Farming Wild Silk: Planting, Training, Rearing

 First, the staff conducts a hands-on demonstration of each rearing step at one of the demonstration sites.
 After farmers are trained in small groups, they are given one-on-one training on each individual's farm.
 The high degree of attention to site allows the team to troubleshoot site-specific challenges due to variation in soil types, distance from water sources, slope of farmland and distance of the farmland from the village.
 The goal is to enable each farmer to rear silkworms independently.

 CPALI buys all of the cocoons that farmers produce at a mutually agreed upon price that is fixed at the beginning of the rearing season.
-Cocoons are purchased at above market prices becuase CPALI recognizes that learning new field techniques and accepting new practices is time consuming and difficult.
+Cocoons are purchased at above market prices because CPALI recognizes that learning new field techniques and accepting new practices is time consuming and difficult.
 Most farmers decide to defer financial payment for cocoons until they have produced 2000 or more.
-Hence, farmers are using CPALI as a "bank" and bulding up a savings account of cocoons based on the monetary returns for their production.
+Hence, farmers are using CPALI as a "bank" and building up a savings account of cocoons based on the monetary returns for their production.